Stew-McD/T-reX_Publication/README.md

 See the current version of the manuscript [here](https://github.com/Stew-McD/WasteAndMaterialFootprint-Publication/blob/main/latex_files/main.pdf) also here in single column double-spaced format [here](<https://github.com/Stew-McD/WasteAndMaterialFootprint-Publication/blob/main/latex_files/main_doublespaced.pdf>)

+Commented versions from reviewers are in the `reviews` directory.

 Drafted according to the submission guidelines [here](ResourcesConservationAndRecycling_SubmissionRequirements.pdf)